Top of Page

 Back to Top

-Let’s start with some general observations:
+Let’s start with some basics:

-Many small lines all over the palm often form part of a larger meaning, instead of reading every single line.
+Many small lines all over the palm form part of a larger meaning, instead of reading every single line.
 A network of many fine lines (Fig. 1) shows a refined and sensitive nature, a congenial and gentle approach to others, and a generally weaker constitution than shown with strong-lined patterns.
 With many broken line markings, one can become high-strung with a life filled with many dramas of one sort or another.
 There is a tendency to procrastinate and therefore leave decisions to the end or feel under pressure when it comes to taking important steps.
 You will likely pursue many mental interests.

 Many strong and vibrant lines belong to a more forceful personality, one who communicates ideas well and gets things done (Fig. 2).
 You may be multi-talented, charismatic, and capable of far-reaching goals you set yourself.